 - Carroll School will implement mandatory COVID-19 vaccination upon approval by the Food & Drug Administration at any point prior to the commencement of the academic year or during the course of the academic year.
 All students are encouraged to stay up-to-date with vaccination as vaccines remain the best way to protect yourself and others.
 Carroll School employees are required to be up-to-date with their COVID-19 vaccination.

 - Contact tracing is no longer recommended or required in K-12 schools, but we will continue to work with our local Boards of Health in the case of outbreaks.

 Exposure Guidance and Protocols

 - Exposure Guidance: Quarantine is no longer required nor recommended for students or staff, regardless of vaccination status or where the exposure occurred.
 Anyone who is exposed to a person with COVID-19 may attend school as long as they remain asymptomatic and have not tested positive for COVID-19 themself.
 Per CDC and MDPH guidelines, exposed individuals should mask until Day 10, and it is recommended that they test on Day 6 of exposure.
 If symptoms develop, follow the guidance for symptomatic individuals, below.

 - Positive Test Guidance: Students and staff who test positive must isolate at home for at least 5 days.
 If they are asymptomatic or symptoms are resolving and they have been fever free without the use of fever-reducing medicine for 24 hours, they may return to school after Day 5 and should wear a high-quality mask through Day 10.

 - Symptoms at School: Individuals who develop symptoms at school will be assessed by our school nurses and will be sent home when necessary.
 They can return to school if symptoms remain mild and they test negative, or if a medical professional makes an alternative diagnosis.
 Best practice would also include wearing a mask until symptoms are fully resolved.
-For symptomatic individuals, DPH recommends a second test within 48 hours if the initial test is negative.
+For symptomatic individuals, DPH recommends a second test 48 hours after a negative initial test.